top of page

 Key areas of activity

 Reconnecting people with local, healthy, sustainably produced food through community action lies at the heart of everything we do.
-We seek to achieve this through three key areas of activity: Somerset Community Food, which has been supporting grassroots community food projects for more than two decades; the Somerset Food Trail which celebrates the best of sustainably produced food; and LandAlive, our major new sustainable food and farming conference, which will be held in November 2024.
+We seek to achieve this through three key areas of activity: Somerset Community Food, which has been supporting grassroots community food projects for more than two decades; the Somerset Food Trail which celebrates the best of sustainably produced food; and LandAlive, our major sustainable food and farming movement, which we launched with a major new conference in November 2024.

 Joining up the food system dots